RoboManipal/Learn-ROS/README.md

 1. Install your OS (Ubuntu 20.04 is preferred).
 2. Install git to submit your work.
 3. Install ROS (Noetic should suffice).
-    Verify your installation by running the command `roscore`
+    Verify your installation by running the command `roscd`

 **Task 1:**
 1. Create a catkin workspace.
 Go through all sub-directories and understand their significance.